 Admission to Clarendon College does not guarantee admission to specific courses or programs of study.
-Prerequisites are required for some courses and some programs of study require special approval.
-In approval/accreditation addition, program requirements, program costs, and/or availability of facilities make it necessary for some programs to require specialized admission procedures in addition to those outlined above for general enrollment at the College.
+Prerequisites are required for some courses and some programs of study require special approval. addition, program approval/accreditation requirements, program costs, and/or availability of facilities make it necessary for some programs to require specialized admission procedures in addition to those outlined above for general enrollment at the College.